jetsonhacks/installTensorFlowTX1/debug/README.md

 /home/ubuntu/.cache/bazel/_bazel_ubuntu/<id>/external

 with the one in this directory.
-Ideally, you would save the folder after it is generatred, and before it gets overwritten.
+Ideally, you would save the folder after it is generated, and before it gets overwritten.
 Note: This may work, or it may not.
 There is a 'bin' directory which has symbolic pointers which may not match your system.
 If that is the case, you will have to run 'setTensorFlowEV.sh' and 'buildTensorFlow.sh' again and rebuild everything.

 STEP 2